Choosing Suitable SAT Test Dates And Locations

 Selection of Locations

-The selection of SAT test dates location is also an important aspect of planning before taking SAT.
-College Board conducts SAT at several centers around the world.
+The selection of location is also an important aspect of planning before taking assessment.
+College Board conducts it at several centers around the world.
 It is conducted about 6-7 times a year although this is variable.
 The process of selecting a center is quite simple, you just have to pick a state (or country in case of international centers) and a list of all centers in that area will be displayed.

 You can avail this option at the College Board site using the “Student Code Search”.
 This will give you a list if codes for every center.
 These codes are required because while registering you have to enter them in your first and second center choices.
 Also note, the centers can be changed up to a certain date with an additional fee.
 There is a printed “SAT Code List” available which is updated once in a year.
 You should cross check your center codes online with this list just to be sure.
 Some of the points that you have to keep in mind before selecting a location are as follows-